What Is a DSAR? Data Subject Access Requests Explained

 How To Respond to a DSAR

-For many organizations, the process below is a good starting point for how to respond to a data subject access requests:
+For many organizations, the process below is a good starting point for responding to a data subject access requests:

 1. Determine which law is applicable: Requirements for response times vary by law, and you may not be legally obligated to fulfill the request if the individual is not protected by legislation like the GDPR or CCPA — you may still wish to respond to these requests to promote good customer relations.

-2. Verify the requestor’s identity: Legally, you must verify the identity of the requestor.
-When confirming an individual’s identity, use personal information you already have, as some laws prohibit you from asking for additional information.
-Consider asking the request submitter to verify user login information or ask them to contact you using the original method of signing up.
+2. Verify the requestor’s identity: Legally, you must verify the identity of the requestor using personal information you already have, as some laws prohibit you from asking for additional information.
+Consider asking the request submitter to verify login information or ask them to contact you using the original method of signing up.

-3. Clarify the request: Ask the request submitter to clarify the exact nature of the request, as they can submit DSARs for access, deletion, transfer, editing, or to stop the sale of their data.
+3. Clarify the request: Ask the request submitter to clarify the exact nature of the request, as they can submit DSARs for access, deletion, transfer, editing, to stop the sale of their data, and more.

 4. Verify the validity of the request: When you receive a DSAR, as yourself, is the request valid?
 Can you complete the request on time?
 Remember, if you decline the request, you must still contact the requestor and explain why.